 for which to use a certificate and that is automatically attached

-For more information on specifying a common or custom OID, see Certificate Selection by OID.
+more information on specifying a common or custom OID, see Enable Certificate Selection Based on OID.

 When only one client certificate meets the requirements above,